 Once we have accepted you for admission, you must send a tuition deposit of at least the cost of your first semester’s tuition and fees.
 This will be a $6,000 payment for the 2013-2014 academic year.
 This total includes a tuition deposit, registration fee and $100 for the Student and Exchange Visitor Information System processing fee.
 If for any reason you do not enroll as planned, we will return all of the funds to you or your supporters immediately except for the $100 SEVIS fee.

 7. Student Visa

 After receiving your tuition deposit, we will send you a Certificate of Eligibility for Nonimmigrant Student Status.
 This form is more commonly called the I-20.
-You can then apply for your student visa at your country’s consulate offices.
+You can then apply for your student visa at the US consulate/embassy in your home country.
 You will need the following documents in addition to the I-20: